ibm-cloud-docs/databases-for-postgresql/getting-started.md

 Connect to and manage your databases and data with PostgreSQL's CLI tool [`psql`](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql).

-Looking for more tools on managing your deployment?
-Connect to your deployment with the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli), the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api).
+Looking for more tools on managing your instance?
+Connect to your instance with the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli), the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api).

 If you are planning to use {{site.data.keyword.databases-for-postgresql}} for your applications, see [Connecting an external application](/docs/databases-for-postgresql?topic=databases-for-postgresql-external-app) and [Connecting an IBM Cloud application](/docs/databases-for-postgresql?topic=databases-for-postgresql-ibmcloud-app).